 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated company's pension scheme are charged to the income statement in the period to which they relate.
-Page 16 continued...

 Employee benefit costs

 The company operates a defined contribution pension scheme.
 Contributions payable to the